modcomlearning/BackendAPI/README.md

 # Create the Flask appl
 app = Flask(__name__)
 # Define a simple route/Endpoint
+# the designated paths or endpoints in a web application that correspond to specific functions
 @app.route('/api/home')
 def home():
     return jsonify({"message":"Welcome to HOME API!"})